 Now – look below – and let’s think about some real objects you’ll find in the real sky in June 2018.
-The first chart below shows the western half of sky at nightfall.
-The second chart below extends the line of the ecliptic eastward, showing the eastern half of sky for around mid-evening.
+The first chart below shows the western half of the sky at nightfall.
+The second chart below extends the line of the ecliptic eastward, showing the eastern half of the sky for around mid-evening.
 The third chart below depicts the moon’s position in front of the constellation Leo and Leo’s brightest star, Regulus, for June 17, 18 and 19.
 On these dates, at early evening, the moon’s lit side is pointing toward Venus, which sits low in the west, and the moon’s dark side is pointing toward Jupiter’s place higher up in the southern sky.

 By the way, Mars rises into the southeast sky shortly after Venus sets in your west to northwest sky.
-Click here for a recommended almanac, giving you Venus’ setting time and Mars’ rising time into your sky.
+Click here for a recommended almanac, giving you Venus’ setting time and Mars’ rising time in your sky.

 On June 21, the moon will be near Spica, the brightest star in the constellation Virgo

 On June 23, the moon will sweep close to Jupiter, the second-brightest planet (after Venus), as shown on the sky chart below

 On June 25, the moon will swing north of Antares, the brightest star in the constellation Scorpius, as shown on the sky chart below

 On June 27, the moon will pair up closely with Saturn, which is also at opposition, as shown on the sky chart at bottom